 Most companies and their work-from-home employees want to be environmentally responsible.
 The problem with standard recycling bins is they aren’t usually locked or secured, so the documents inside are vulnerable to breaches.
 Shredding services not only destroy papers, but they also recycle the waste.

 Home office shredding prices are based on the types and amounts of documents or media that need to be destroyed, as well as the frequency of pick-ups.
 The service can be done as a one-time offering or as part of regularly scheduled shreds.
-For more information, call 1-87-PROSHRED (1-877-767-4733)
+For more information, call 1-87-Proshred (1-877-767-4733)

 Share this: